abumq/residue/docs/CONFIGURATION.md

 Residue is fully configurable to support various features and for security.
 Configuration is always in [JSON](http://json.org/) format.

+You can use [Server Config Tool](https://muflihun.github.io/residue/create-server-config) to create configurations for your server

 ### `admin_port`
 [Integer] Port that admin server listens to.
 All the admin requests are sent to this port.
 These requests must be encrypted using [`server_key`](#server_key).